THE VFA PIONEER HISTORIES PROJECT

 JW: Well, in the second wave of feminism that we’re exploring here, it does seem to me that there was a disproportionate number of Jewish women participating.
 What do you think that’s about?

-MG: You know, Judy, I think your guess is as good as mine, but I think also, we feel strongly about the truth and about making justice happen.
+MG: You know, Judy, I think your guess is as good as mine, but I think also, we feel strongly about truth and about making justice happen.
 And you can’t make justice happen if you don’t speak up or do something to change the world.
 Who was it who said, “I am in the world, to change the world?”

 JW: So, tell us more about what you’re doing now.